Close Menu

 The classification of a limitation as exertional is related to the Department of Labor’s classification of jobs by exertional levels.
 As above, those levels are sedentary, light, medium, heavy, and very heavy.

 Each job level is defined in terms of the strength demands for the job.
 Strength demands include sitting, standing, and walking.
 It also includes lifting, carrying, pushing, and pulling.
-Exertional impairments, those physically required by a job, are what makes up the residual functional capacity.
+Exertional requirements or physical abilities are what makes up the residual functional capacity.

 NON-EXERTIONAL IMPAIRMENTS